McCarthyism and antisemitism: About

 Joseph McCarthy had very little support among American Jews, who were overwhelmingly anti-McCarthy.
 Many Jewish organizations were critical of McCarthyism, including the Anti-Defamation League (ADL).
 However, while sometimes critical of McCarthyism and red-baiting during the 1950s, the ADL expelled Jewish communists from the organization, cooperated with the House Un-American Activities Committee, and supported the execution of Julius and Ethel Rosenberg.

 The legal historian Morton Horwitz has written that the Rosenberg trial and McCarthyism "touched every raw nerve; every terror of renewed genocidal anti-Semitism, every nightmare that Nazism had embodied".
-In the The Book of Daniel, E. L. Doctorow wrote "Had not McCarthy made a speech describing the great battle between international atheistic communism and Christianity?
+In The Book of Daniel, E. L. Doctorow wrote "Had not McCarthy made a speech describing the great battle between international atheistic communism and Christianity?
 There was no question in anyone's mind where the Jews belonged according to Joe McCarthy."

-According to Indiana University South Bend professor Benjamin Balthaser, academics including Ellen Schrecker, Joel Kovel, and James Ziegler have written that antisemitism within McCarthist anti-communism was partly inspired by the 1930s speeches of the right-wing activist Charles Coughlin (Father Coughlin).
+According to Indiana University South Bend professor Benjamin Balthaser, academics including Ellen Schrecker, Joel Kovel, and James Ziegler have written that antisemitism within McCarthyist anti-communism was partly inspired by the 1930s speeches of the right-wing activist Charles Coughlin (Father Coughlin).
 Balthaser has stated that his own grandparents, Jewish members of the Communist Party, referred to the Second Red Scare as a "pogrom".